In this tutorial, Ellen looks at To What Extent Do You Agree essays and how to answer them to get a higher score in Task Achievement for Task 2.

 - What linking words to use between paragraphs

-- And how using a concession paragraph will increase your band score
+- And how using a concession paragraph will increase your band score in the IELTS Exam

 You can download or listen to the audio version here: